-- One-year sequence in each of the following groups: Literature, science and social sciences, plus a fourth sequence chosen from one of the three groups.
-(See "Group Requirements") - If the fourth sequence is taken in one of the social science, it must be in a different discipline. - At least one of the sequences must be numbered in the 200 series - A student must have completed 24 credits and have attended Southwestern Oregon Community College for at least two terms (including the final term) before the Associate in Arts degree is awarded.
+- 6. One-year sequence in each of the following groups: Literature, science or mathematics and social sciences, plus a fourth sequence chosen from one of the three groups or language/philosophy.
+(See "Group Requirements") - 7.
+If the fourth sequence is taken in one of the social sciences, it must be in a different discipline. - 8.
+At least one of the sequences must be numbered in the 200 series. - A student must have completed 24 credits and have attended Southwestern Oregon Community College for at least two terms (including the final term) before the Associate in Arts degree is awarded.